-- Accounting and bookkeeping services that are routine or mechanical in nature require little or no professional judgement.
-Some examples of these services are: - Preparing payroll calculations or reports based on client-originated data for

-- approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting transactions coded by the client to the general ledger. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing related notes based on client-approved records.
+- R601.5 A firm or a network firm shall not provide to an audit client that is not a public interest entity accounting and bookkeeping services, including preparing financial statements on which the firm will express an opinion or financial information which forms the basis of such financial statements, unless: - (a) The services are of a routine or mechanical nature; and - (b) The firm addresses any threats that are not at an acceptable level. - 601.5 A1 Accounting and bookkeeping services that are routine or mechanical: - (a) Involve information, data or material in relation to which the client has made any judgments or decisions that might be necessary; and - (b) Require little or no professional judgement. - 601.5 A2 Examples of services that might be regarded as routine or mechanical include: - Preparing payroll calculations or reports based on client-originated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting transactions coded by the client to the general ledger. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing related notes based on client-approved records.